 EES doctoral students will be affiliated with a home department that corresponds to that of their major faculty advisor.
-Some specific graduate program criteria, procedures, and processes vary among departments; students will follow those of their home department, which are also consistent with policies set forth by the Division of Graduate Education.
+Some specific graduate program criteria, procedures, and processes vary among departments; students will follow those of their home department, which are also consistent with policies set forth by the Graduate School.

 Students may undertake the Ph.D. following completion of a Master’s degree, or exceptional students may apply directly following completion of a suitable bachelor degree.
 An appropriate faculty mentor must agree to serve as the student's major advisor as a condition of admission.
 Stipend and operations funding are generally from research grants and contracts awarded to faculty members, but graduate teaching assistantships and other forms of support are also available on a limited basis.

 Click for a full list of faculty interested in mentoring a student in the EES PhD program that is provided.

 Full Admissions Procedures

 The full admission process for a doctoral degree is not the same for each department at this time.
 Candidates for the Ph.D. degree in Ecology and Environmental Sciences are expected to be familiar with the degree requirements of both their home department and the Graduate School.